Laila Alawa: The Tempest

 By November 2019, there were more than 8 million unique visitors each month, according to comScore.

 In 2016, Alawa managed a collaboration with Voxe, a French NGO that created a system for comparing the platforms of political candidates to help voters.

+Posts on the outlet's Facebook and Twitter pages stopped around October 2021, and the website is no longer accessible, with no explanation provided.